CuttingEEG/EEG100Manifesto/docs/responsibility.md

 /// details | 3.5 Measuring and reducing the environmental footprint of our work
     type: info

 While EEG itself generally has a moderate ecological impact, the datasets involved can be very large, and the required storage and computational power used to support EEG sciences continue to expand.
-Moreover, we need to account for the broader environmental footprint of our professional activities (e.g., conference travel, institutional purchases, and overall infrastructure; see [Souter et al., 2024](references.md#Souter2024), for similar initiative in fMRI).
+Moreover, we need to account for the broader environmental footprint of our professional activities (e.g., conference travel, institutional purchases, and overall infrastructure; see ([Mariette et al., 2022](references.md#Mariette2022); [Souter et al., 2024](references.md#Souter2024); [Lannelongue et al., 2021](references.md#Lannelongue2021)), for similar initiative in fMRI).

-A key first step is to quantify this impact (see tools examples below).
-With that knowledge in hand, researchers can identify effective measures to reduce negative outcomes while preserving core scientific aims.
-However, rebound effects—where well-intentioned actions produce unintended harm—must be carefully monitored to ensure that measures to reduce our carbon footprint do not inadvertently lead to other adverse consequences
+A key first step is quantifying this impact (e.g., using apps.labos1point5.org).
+With that knowledge, researchers can identify practical measures to reduce adverse outcomes while preserving core scientific aims.
+However, rebound effects—where well-intentioned actions produce unintended harm—must be carefully monitored to ensure that measures to reduce our carbon footprint do not inadvertently lead to other adverse consequences.

 ///